overture-stack/SONG/song-docs/source/docker.rst

 4. Record or remember the ``uploadId`` from the response for the next phase

-Stage 2: Song Saving and Manifest Generation
+Stage 2: SONG Saving and Manifest Generation
 --------------------------------------------------

 1. Save or commit the finalized metadata.
 The response will contain the ``analysisId``